Unusual types of gramophone records: Multiple bands

 Some records are cut with completely independent bands on the same side.
-In this case, the bands appear as separate tracks on the record and are not intertwined as with parallel grooves (see below).
+In this case, the bands appear as separate tracks on the record and are not intertwined as with parallel grooves.
 This has most often been used on educational records but is also sometimes used on discs of commercial pop and rock music.
 These individual bands need not be cut at the same speed.
 The second Moby Grape album Wow/Grape Jam (1968) has this setup.
 Following the fourth song on side one there is a spoken announcement telling the listener to change the speed from 33 to 78 rpm to play the next band of the disc.
 To play the last song on the side the listener must pick up the stylus from the record, change the speed, then put the stylus at the start of the fifth and final song on side one.

 The Gorillaz debut album, like the CD release, features the remix of "Clint Eastwood" as a bonus track but the LP has a recorded locked groove after what is meant to be the final track of the album so the needle has to be physically lifted and moved to play the bonus track.

 This concept has been extended to the production of records consisting entirely of circular multiple bands to provide collections of infinite loop sound samples of duration limited to one revolution of the disc.
 Notable examples of this are the releases from RRRecords of the 7-inch RRR-100 (with 100 individual bands) and the 12-inch RRR-500 (with 500 bands) and RRR-1000 (with 1,000 bands.)